abdulj007/Falcon-9-Data-Science-Project/README.md

   a.
 The price of each launch.

   b.
-Which Parameters determine if the first stage can be reused.
+What parameters determine if the first stage can be reused.

   c.
-What influences a successful rocket landing
+What parameters predicts a successful rocket landing

 This project is separated in 8 notebooks that span from data gathering to exploratory data analysis to using machine learning algorithms to find the answers we seek.